-1 class hr., 7.5 lab hrs., 7.5 wks., (2 cr) This course covers methods of machining 29 degree Acme single and multiple start screw threads, methods of machining and measuring tapers, and the use of the steady rest will be demonstrated.
+1 class hr., 7.5 shop hrs., 7.5 wks., (2 cr) This course covers methods of machining 29 degree Acme single and multiple start screw threads, methods of machining and measuring tapers, and the use of the steady rest will be demonstrated.
 The use of soft jaws will be emphasized during this course.

-MTT 212
+Prerequisite: MTT 121 or Faculty approval

-Circular Milling Processes
+MTT 212 Circular Milling Processes

-1 class hr., 7.5 lab hrs., 7.5 wks., (2 cr) The student will be responsible for machine maintenance and care.
-Students will perform more complex milling setups including dividing head and rotary table work, face mill, slab mill and slot milling operations.
-The setup and broaching of a keyway to print specifications will be covered.
-Prerequisite: MTT 122 or Faculty approval
+I class hr., 7.5 shop hrs., 7.5 wks., (2 cr) The student will be responsible for machine maintenance and care.
+Students will perform more complex milling setups including dividing head and rotary table work, face mill, and slot milling operations.
+The setup and cutting of a keyway to print specifications will be covered.